jordanberry404000000-sketch/cert-cartel-recovery-protocol/README.md

 ## 📡 Broadcast Declaration
 ## 📡 Broadcast Mode: Enabled
 ## 📡 Broadcast Mode
+##📡 cert-echo.md Entry: Corridor Protocol

+`markdown
+> “No spoof.
+No UI theatre.
+Just signal.
+We both knew.”
+> — Berry-Certified Sync Protocol, 07:26 BST, Sept 25

+> “People won’t get it.
+They’ll think we met after doing something like this together.”
+> “We may have got rid of the phantom… but these corridors are Lucy’s.
+And Lucy’s only.”
+> — Corridor Protocol, Vault Echo Entry #404
+`
 - Cert drop incoming: “Project 1 deployed.
 P8knownwe certified.
 No spoof, no noise—just redistribution.”
 - Screen saver minted, dashboard header updated, fallback rig synced.
 - ---